Watch This Episode of MwahTV About marketing for your small business in 2020

 In follow up to my shoot results episode with beautiful client Sam Flynn, I'm showing you how Sam's gonna be using these images in the context of her new business adventure.
 This gives you all of the pieces of the puzzle, from ideation to creation to implementation.
 This is something that we've not really looked at before, here on Mwah TV.
 But it is something that is so valuable and really important to understand.
 When you're considering any kind of professional photography in your business.

-I also think that this is gonna help you out if you’ve got a really big idea right now that you’re trying to develop in the ideation phase, or maybe it’s just become so big that you’re struggling to get your arms around it, for want of a better metaphor, and you’re not really sure about where you need to start with actually implementing it and turning the idea into reality.
+I also think that this is gonna help you out if you've got a really big idea right now that you're trying to develop in the ideation phase.
+Or maybe, it's just become so big that you're struggling to get your arms around it, for want of a better metaphor.
+This will help you if you're not really sure about where you need to start with actually implementing it and turning the idea into reality.

 Oh, and I have a whole chat with Sam on this episode, as well.
-I pick her really clever brains about psychology and social media, and why that’s so important for us as entrepreneurs who want to stand out in a very noisy media environment.
-I personally learned loads from this conversation about marketing for your small business in 2020, so I think that it’s gonna be helpful for you as well.
+Picking her really clever brains about psychology and social media, and why that's so important for us as entrepreneurs who want to stand out in a very noisy media environment.
+I personally learned loads from this conversation about marketing for your small business in 2020.
+It's gonna be helpful for you as well.

 L: Okay, so Sam, welcome to the show.